-- record experiences and observations, in a variety of ways using photography or other appropriate visual forms; undertake research; and gather, select and organise visual and other appropriate information - explore relevant resources; analyse, discuss and evaluate images, objects and artefacts; and make and record independent judgements - use knowledge and understanding of the work of others to develop and extend thinking and inform own work - generate and explore potential lines of enquiry using appropriate media and techniques - apply knowledge and understanding in making images and artefacts; review and modify work; and plan and develop ideas in the light of their own and others' evaluations - organise, select and communicate ideas, solutions and responses, and present them in a range of visual, tactile and/or sensory forms.
+• record experiences and observations, in a variety of ways using photography or other appropriate visual forms; undertake research; and gather, select and organise visual and other appropriate information

+• explore relevant resources; analyse, discuss and evaluate images, objects and artefacts; and make and record independent judgements

+• use knowledge and understanding of the work of others to develop and extend thinking and inform own work

+• generate and explore potential lines of enquiry using appropriate media and techniques

+• apply knowledge and understanding in making images and artefacts; review and modify work; and plan and develop ideas in the light of their own and others' evaluations

+• organise, select and communicate ideas, solutions and responses, and present them in a range of visual, tactile and/or sensory forms.

-Development of Ideas Exploration of Media Recording & Reflecting Personal Response -Research a range of artists- collect images, make a visual study, include biographical information and analyse their artwork -Create your own ideas inspired by your chosen artist/s -Show a clear development of ideashave they been manipulated, transformed and edited throughout the journey -Explore with a wide variety of media, techniques and processes -Continually review and refine your work-consider the potential and the limitations of the media used -Take own photographs related to chosen theme/idea -Create a range of observational studies from primary and secondary sources -Use annotation to explain your idea/s and to reflect on your progress -A final piece plan to document intentions for final piece and explanation -A final piece/s that realises what you intended to do https://aperture.org/on-sight/
+Development of Ideas Exploration of Media Recording & Reflecting Personal Response -Research a range of artists- collect images, make a visual study, include biographical information and analyse their artwork -Create your own ideas inspired by your chosen artist/s -Show a clear development of ideas- have they been manipulated, transformed and edited throughout the journey -Explore with a wide variety of media, techniques and processes -Continually review and refine your work- consider the potential and the limitations of the media used -Take own photographs related to chosen theme/idea -Create a range of observational studies from primary and secondary sources -Use annotation to explain your idea/s and to reflect on your progress -A final piece plan to document intentions for final piece and explanation -A final piece/s that realises what you intended to do https://aperture.org/on-sight/

-✓ Over the summer, have a look at this online course that teaches you how to look at and understand photographs.
+Over the summer, there are lots of videos on Youtube about all aspects of photography from teaching technical skills to understanding the great photographers.
+Have a look at these.
+Have a look at this online course that teaches you how to look at and understand photographs.